 The one big caveat is that the school community is operating during major local reorganisation.
 When a school is working towards closure, families should expect change, both emotionally and practically.
 That does not negate quality day to day, but it does affect continuity, staffing patterns, and transition planning.

-For pupils reaching the end of Key Stage 2, the school’s published 2024 outcomes show:
+For pupils reaching the end of Key Stage 2, the 2025 dataset shows:

-74.33% meeting the expected standard in reading, writing and mathematics combined, compared with an England average of 62%.
+60% meeting the expected standard in reading, writing and mathematics combined.

-At the higher standard, 16% achieved the higher level in reading, writing and maths combined, compared with an England average of 8%.
+At the higher standard, 10% achieved the higher level in reading, writing and maths combined.

 Scaled scores sit above the typical England baseline of 100 in reading, maths and GPS (grammar, punctuation and spelling), at 104 for reading and 103 for maths and GPS.

-On the FindMySchool ranking for primary outcomes based on official data, the school is ranked 10,615th in England and 1st in Berwick upon Tweed.
-This places performance below England average overall on that national distribution, while still leading locally.
+On the FindMySchool ranking for primary outcomes based on official data, the school is ranked 9,767th of 14,978 primaries in England for academic outcomes and 2nd in Berwick-upon-Tweed locally.
+This places performance in the lower national band while remaining near the top locally.

 For parents, the implication is nuanced.
-The combined expected standard figure suggests many pupils leave Key Stage 2 with secure core literacy and numeracy.
-The ranking position suggests outcomes are not consistently strong enough across cohorts to place the school among higher performing schools nationally.
+The combined expected standard figure is now more modest, while reading, maths and science expected-standard rates remain stronger individual measures.
+The ranking position still suggests outcomes are not consistently strong enough across cohorts to place the school among higher performing schools nationally.
 Both can be true at once.

 If you are comparing options, it is worth using the FindMySchool Local Hub and Comparison Tool to view nearby schools side by side on the same measures, rather than relying on one headline figure.